carlos-vf/Deep-Learning/theory/FishDetection.md

 - DeepFish
 - OzFish

-## Model performance evaluation
+## Metrics for model performance evaluation
-For the task of species classification we can use Precision, Recall or the Mean Average Precision (MAP).
+For the task of species *classification* we can use:
+- Precision, which is the ratio of all correct predictions of a class and all predictions of that class.
+- Recall, which is the ratio of all correct predictions of a class and all the actual instances of that class.
+- Average Precision (AP), which is the area under a precision vs. recall curve for a set of predictions (where the curve is obtained by varying a threshold).
+- Mean Average Precision (mAP), which is the average of the AP over all classes.

+Precision, Recall and AP are better if they are high (maximum is 1).
+They are specific for a class.
+If there is only one class (like "fish") then the AP and mAP coincide.

-We can use these metrics also for fish detection, by considering as a False Positive a box is labeled as fish when it was not a fish and a False Negative when a fish box was not identified.
+We can use these metrics also for fish *detection*, by considering as a False Positive when a box is labeled as fish when it was not a fish and a False Negative when an actual fish box was not identified.

+In case of detection we can consider:
+- Intersection Over Union (IoU), which is the ratio between the intersecting area of the predicted box and the ground truth box and their union area.
+The higher, the better (maximum is 1).

+Terms like AP50 indicates the average precision when using the 50 IoU threshold, i.e., AP when we consider that a box correctly found a fish only if the IoU with the tue box is higher than 0.50.
+If the predicted box is off than more than half then we do not consider the fish as guessed.

 ## References:
 - Salman et al. "Fish species classification in unconstrained underwater environments based on deep learning" (2016)